silvanknecht/nodejs_authentication/README.md

 ## Getting Started

-make sure you have a MongoDB running on port 27017
+make sure you have a MongoDB running on port 27017 and make sure to follow the instructions in Prerequisites.

 Inside of the server folder:
 Install all the necessary node packages